davabdallah/AWS-Infrastructure-Capstone-Project/3. Create VM by Terraform/Readme.md

 **2\.
 Create the terraform files**

-- Create main file, you can find it here
-- Create Providers file, you can find it here
-- Create Variables file, you can find it here
+- Create main file, Providers file, Variables file, terraform.tfvars file Output file, all files in this repo
-- Create tfvars file, you can find it here
-- Create Output file. you can find it here

 **3\.
 Deploy the VM**